 College policy states that students must formally withdraw from a class by the end of the seventh week of the quarter during the standard academic year (Registration Office, B125).

 If a student has not withdrawn by that date, an appropriate letter grade will be assigned for the course.
-Check Enrollment Calendar Deadlines, Refunds/Withdrawals, for additional details.
+Merely stopping participation does not qualify as withdrawal.
+Check the Enrollment Calendar Deadlines, and Refunds/Withdrawals, for additional details.
 As with most enrollment deadlines, it is the student's responsibility to be aware of these dates and act accordingly.